 Learn something new every day More Info... by email

 A works cited page is a formatted list of all the works referenced in a piece of writing.
-A works cited is similar to a bibliography, but not exactly the same.
-While a works cited list compiles only the works explicitly referenced within the text, a bibliography includes all the works consulted, whether they received in-text citations or not.
+It is similar to a bibliography, but not exactly the same.
+While a citation list compiles only the works explicitly referenced within the text, a bibliography includes all the works consulted, whether they received in-text citations or not.
 Whenever a writer uses the ideas of another author, she must give credit to the author within the text and in a reference list, such as works cited.
 Unless the information used is common knowledge, failure to cite sources is considered plagiarism and can lead to expulsion in academia or getting fired in professional writing.

 APA formatting for a works cited list orders sources alphabetically by authors’ last names and indents after the first line of each source.
 A space should be included between each entry.
 The general format of a book entry in APA style is: